 Average time to visit

-The warmest months of the year are July and August, during which time the daytime high temperatures will hover around the low 30°C's.
+The warmest months of the year are July and August, when the daytime high temperatures will hover around the low 30°C's.
 The coldest months of the year on average are January and February, during which time the daytime highs will be around 12°C. The rainiest months of the year are generally November and December, with the summer months being fairly dry.

-Call us on 858 345 1764 to start planning your vacation to Judita Palace or take a look at our itineraries to Split
+Call us on to start planning your vacation to Hotel Adriana or take a look at our itineraries to Hvar

 Brac Island Tour

-Discover the beautiful island of Brac and learn about the region’s legends and history with your expert guide.
-Taking you along the backroads and rugged trails of the island, this is the perfect way to explore typical island culture, unspoiled nature and the local charm of Brac.
+Discover the beautiful island of Brac and learn about the region’s legends and history with your private guide.
+Taking you along the backroads and rugged trails of the island, this is the perfect way to explore typical island culture and unspoiled nature.

 Explore Hvar island